Course Descriptions (in numerical order)

 ENV 3105 - Preparation for Environmental Science Careers (3) - GEN ED: Writing in the Discipline for Environmental Science

 This course is open to Environmental Science (ENV) majors who have successfully completed R C 2001, the second year writing course.
 This course introduces students to the methods and skills in the discipline related primarily to environmental research methods and written communication.
 Student learning is augmented with peer-review of fellow students’ work and participation in review and revision processes.
 A wide range of environmentally-related issues and current events act as the backdrop for the WID activities.
 Additional modules include scientific ethics and sustainability.
 All of these activities help prepare students to more effectively conduct projects and communicate with fellow STEM professionals in their future careers.
 Required readings and related discussions will include scientific journal articles, synthesis papers on environmental topics, opinion papers, and technology transfer articles.
-Lecture two hours, laboratory three hours.
 Prerequisite: R C 2001 or its equivalent.

 GLY/ENV 3110.
 Environmental Regulation and Enforcement (3) - cross listed with ENV 3110